Face Your Fears

 Try Saying This: “Let’s practice how you might handle joining in at the party?”

-Your road as Connor’s parent is paved with lots of love, good intentions and hard work.
+Your road as a parent is paved with lots of love, good intentions and hard work.
 There are few absolutes.
-Trust your instincts and continue to allow Connor to experience the success that comes with perseverance.
+Trust your instincts and continue to allow your child to experience the success that comes with perseverance.